 - An outdoor tiki bar surrounded by food vendors.

 It is even bigger than Bar A and it caters to a younger crowd.

 Health Protocols at Oasis Pool & Day Club

-In the picture above, you will notice there there weren’t any conspicuous signs explaining the safety protocols.
-There also were’nt any markers on the floors indicating 6 feet for social distancing while at the line or inside.
+In the picture above, you will notice there weren’t any conspicuous signs explaining the safety protocols.
+There also weren’t any markers on the floors indicating 6 feet for social distancing while at the line or inside.

-The tables inside were mostly around 3 feet from eachother unless you were in a cabana, which is quite a distance from surrounding tables.
-However, the crowded walkways full of passerbys without masks defeated the effectiveness of any spacing between tables.
+The tables inside were mostly around 3 feet from each other unless you were in a cabana, which is quite a distance from surrounding tables.
+However, the crowded walkways full of passersby without masks defeated the effectiveness of any social distancing between tables.